vcwebio/conteco.ksqldb-cli.base/README.md

-# `ksqldb-cli.base` - ContEco
+# `ksql_cli.base` - ContEco

-Confluent ksqlDB CLI base image, using default configuration.
+Confluent KSQL CLI base image, using default configuration.
 See `conteco.docs.overview` for more information on the ContEco ecosystem.

 ## Configuration Changes